Atrial Septal Defect (ASD)

 Key points about atrial septal defect

-- An atrial septal defect is an opening in the wall dividing the two upper chamber of the heart.
+- An atrial septal defect is an opening in the wall dividing the 2 upper chamber of

 - Atrial septum defects range from small to large.